ConnorSweeneyDev/.config/readme.md

 - AutoHotkey &rightarrow; Run `winget install AutoHotkey.AutoHotkey`

 # Neovim Setup
-I recommend manually recreating the `nvim` folder on your PC rather than just pasting it in, because this will allow you to single out any unexpected errors as they happen.
+After setting up the terminal and installing all the dependencies for this section, I recommend manually recreating the `nvim` folder on your PC rather than just pasting it in, because this will allow you to single out any unexpected errors as they happen.

 You should start with the top level `init.lua` and then `lua\main\init.lua`.
 Then you can create `lua\main\remap.lua` and `lua\main\set.lua` and paste the config into each.
 Now you can create